 Research indicates differences in the structure of the male and female brain, which generates differences in the way boys and girls learn.
 Our commitment to gender-specific classrooms is based on our desire to better accommodate those learning differences.
 While the curriculum is generally the same, instructional strategies, choices of activities to support instruction, as well as assessment options are different and varied.

 The classroom environment is structured to accommodate gender preferences.
-The level of participation is heightened in both groups while the level of distractability is lessened.
-Individuals display greater confidence and behavior is noticeable improved.
+The level of participation is heightened in both groups while the level of distractibility is lessened.
+Individuals display greater confidence and behavior is noticeably improved.

 The gender-specific homerooms have a distinctly positive identity!

-Additionally, students in Third and Fourth Class take Spanish.
+Additionally, students in First through Fourth Class take Spanish.
 Consistent with the French curriculum, students learn basic vocabulary skills and acquire the ability to articulate fundamental phrases in question-and-answer form.
-The exposure to both French and Spanish allows our students to choose a language of emphasis when entering Middle School.

 Reading elementary passages, mastering basic grammar concepts and tenses, writing simple sentences and paragraphs, and comprehending the spoken word in Fifth Class lead to the expansion and reinforcement of grammar concepts through reading, writing, listening and speaking in Sixth and Seventh Class.

-In their final year at the Academy, students are expected to fully participate in their chosen language.
+In their final year at the Academy, students are expected to fully participate in their international language classes.
 Reading passages, refining paragraph writing skills and expanding conversation in that language extends learning to a more complex and spontaneous level.

 Most Academy graduates are able to enroll in advanced international language courses in high school.